surge-synthesizer/surge/README.md

 ### Your first 32-bit build

-* 32-bit build is done exactly like 64-bit build, just with a couple of extra arguments.
-When you run CMake, add the `-A Win32` argument and choose a different target:
+* 32-bit build is done exactly like 64-bit build.
+But when you run CMake, choose a different target:

 ```
 cmake . -Bbuild32 -A Win32